chipguyhere/MqttTemplates/README.md

 Each example will start setup1() and loop1(), if they exist, and run the Arduino sketch of your choice on a separate task thread, all while maintaining the persistent connection to the MQTT server, and updating the MQTT topics of your choice.

+# Library dependencies

+To compile this, you'll want to have one or more of the following libraries already installed.
+Use Arduino IDE's Library Manager to download and install these.

+* *PubSubClient* (for communicating with MQTT servers over TCP)
+* *Adafruit NeoPixel* (to change the LED color on AtomS3, or attached to port of PoESP32)
+* *TFT_eSPI* (for the M5Stack Basic Core, to drive its LCD screen)

 # Arduino Over-The-Air functionality